-This Trauma Surgeon Survived Gun Violence.
-Now He's Taking On The NRA
+A Trauma Surgeon Who Survived Gun Violence Is Taking On The NRA

 For trauma surgeon Joseph Sakran, gun violence is a very personal issue.
 He has treated hundreds of gun wound victims, comforted anxious loved ones and told mothers and fathers that their children would not be coming home.